richardmatusch/rename_jpgs/README.md

 ## **Installation:**

-To use this script, you need to have Python installed along with the following dependencies:
+To use this script, you need to have Python installed along with EasyOCR.
+You can find it here: https://pypi.org/project/easyocr/
-- `os`
-- `re`
-- `easyocr`

 ## **Usage:**